AsherBond/cato/INSTALL.md

 __Optional__
 It is optional to edit the install.sh script to modify user ids, passwords, file locations, etc.

-The installation script will create a directory under /var named cato.
+The installation script will create a directory under /var named `cato`.
 This directory will hold logfiles, cache files and temporary files.
 If desired, change these parameters in the top of the install.sh script.

 #### Run Install